SEGA Ages: Sonic the Hedgehog 2 brings Knuckles to Sonic 2

-Sonic followers will most definitely wish to take a look at the following addition to the great SEGA Ages line-up, SEGA Ages: Sonic the Hedgehog 2.
-You’ll have the ability to play as everybody’s favorite echidna, Knuckles, similar to you could possibly on the SEGA Mega Drive once you inserted the Sonic 2 cartridge on prime of the Sonic & Knuckles cartridge.
-It was referred to as Lock-On Know-how.
+Sonic followers will most certainly wish to try the subsequent addition to the fantastic SEGA Ages line-up, SEGA Ages: Sonic the Hedgehog 2.
+You’ll have the ability to play as everybody’s favorite echidna, Knuckles, similar to you possibly can on the SEGA Mega Drive whenever you inserted the Sonic 2 cartridge on high of the Sonic & Knuckles cartridge.
+It was known as Lock-On Expertise.
 SEGA Ages: Sonic the Hedgehog 2 contains Tremendous Sonic Mode, together with on-line rankings, and different unannounced options.
-We’re nonetheless awaiting a launch date, nevertheless it feels like one more important Swap buy.
+We’re nonetheless awaiting a launch date, nevertheless it seems like one more important Swap buy.

 Supply / By way of